 - Degree of disability

 Click here to check information for children travelling alone.

 To make such a request, you can either:

-complete the general form * when you need only assistance in the airport and send it to email@example.com
+When you need only assistance in the airport, complete the general form* and send it to firstname.lastname@example.org

 Attention: passengers with certain medical conditions and passengers requiring special care during the flight may be required to provide a medical certificate.